unicef/rhizome/docs/api.rst

   *note - For the /v2 api, the limit / offset is applied after the queryset is returned.
-Since most of the object lists are small this isnt a huge issue , however it is to be of note when querying the region endpoint which returns 20k+ results*
+Since most of the object lists are small this isnt a huge issue , however it is to be of note when querying the location endpoint which returns 20k+ results*

 ``format``